cecile/cecilerepo/WOW/AddOns/src/ElvUI_MeterOverlay/readme.txt

 The current options are:

-Segment (Change the segment used by the module)
+	Data Segment (Change the segment used by the module)
-- Current / Last Fight
+	- Current / Last Fight Data
-- Overall
+	- Overall Data

 	Overlay Type (Change how the overlay display the information)
 	- DPS (Display the Damage Dealers details for the selected segment)
 	- Healer (Display the Healer details for the selected segment)
 	- DPS & Heal (Display first the Damage Dealers details, and them the Healer details for the selected segment)

+	Overlay Lines (Change to see how many lines are shown in the overlay)

 	Datatext Format (Change how the data text its displayed)
 	- Own DPS (Display only the player DPS)
 	- Own HPS (Display only the player HPS)
 	- Raid DPS (Display only the raid DPS)
 	- Raid HPS (Display only the raid HPS)
 	- Own DPS / Own HPS (Display the player DPS & HPS)
 	- Raid DPS / Own DPS (Display the Raid & player DPS)
 	- Raid HPS / Own HPS (Display the Raid & player HPS)
+	- Raid HPS / Own DPS (Display the Raid HPS & player DPS)
+	- Raid DPS / Own HPS (Display the Raid DPS & player HPS)

-- Display labels (Toggle this option to display the labels in the datatext, set to off for shorten datatext).
+	- Display labels (Toggle this option to display the labels in the datatext, set to off for shorten datatext)

+	Datatext Update Frequency (Changes how often the addon request data to the damage meter)

 Created by Cecile - Zul'Jin - EU https://github.com/cecile